Do you want to move WordPress from a local server to a live site?

 Once you log in to your live site, Duplicator will automatically clean up the installation files.

-That’s all, you have successfully moved WordPress from local server to your live site.
+That’s all.
+You have successfully moved WordPress from the local server to your live site.

-Method 2.
-Manually Transfer WordPress from Local Server to Live Site
+Method 2: Manually Transfer WordPress From the Local Server to the Live Site

-In this method, we will show you how to manually move WordPress from local server to your live site.
-It will come in handy if the first method doesn’t work or you prefer to do it manually.
+In this method, we will show you how to manually move WordPress from the local server to your live site.
+It will be useful if the first method doesn’t work or if you prefer to do it manually.

 The first thing you need to do is export your local WordPress database.
-We’ll be using phpMyAdmin to do that.
+We will be using phpMyAdmin to do that.

 If you are unfamiliar with it, then you might want to take a look at our guide to WordPress database management using phpMyAdmin.